 100 Teaching Assistants

-Design Studio is an opportunity for students to meet regularly with their team as they work on a design project.
-There are five major design projects throughout the course.
-You will have 2 hours per week of designated time for your Design Studio project work, but you can work with your group in the space 24/7!
+Tutorials (Design Studio) are an opportunity for students to meet regularly with their team as they work on a design project.
+There are four major design projects throughout the course.
+Tutorials are 2 hours and faculty mentors and TA’s will be available during your scheduled time.

-Lectures covering foundational course content will be scheduled and delivered live to students.
-These recordings will also be made available for viewing after delivery.
+Lectures covering foundational course content will be scheduled and delivered in-person to students.
+Lectures will be recorded and available for viewing afterwards.

 TLDR: it won’t hinder you if you have a Mac, but you’ll have so much more flexibility running Windows